eoctet/accordion/docs/dev_manual_En.md

 In conditional expressions, we can use `dynamic variables`.
 In the above example, parameters `a`, `b`, and `x` will be replaced with actual values for calculation.

+> [!WARNING]
-> ⚠️ **Attention**: Missing dynamic variable values will be replaced with `null`, which will result in the calculation conditions not being true.
+> Missing dynamic variable values will be replaced with `null`, which will result in the calculation conditions not being true.

 - __Action Parameters__